virtualansoftware/doculan-tutorials/docs/API-Documentation/ThirdPartyApi.md

 ---

-# 📁 Files Operation API
+# 📁 Files Operation APIs

 The Files Operation **APIs allow you to retrieve individual files or list all available files** associated with your account or documents.